 In 2007 the Legislature funded the Judicial Council to staff the inter-branch Criminal Justice Working Group (CJWG), which collaborates on ways to improve Alaska's criminal justice system.
 The group meets regularly to resolve inter-branch issues, and to improve the system's efficiency and effectiveness.
-In its role as staff, the Judicial Council provides CJWG with meeting coordination, research, and investigation.
+Judicial Council staff provides the CJWG with meeting coordination, research, and investigation.

 Membership on the CJWG includes commissioners and top policymakers from the state departments of Corrections, Health and Social Services, Labor and Workforce Development, Public Safety, Law, Education, and the Mental Health Trust Authority.
-Other members include the heads of the Alaska Public Defender Agency and the Office of Public Advocacy; the Administrative Director of the Alaska Court System and the deputy director; the Judicial Council Executive Director; the U.S. Marshal; the Anchorage Municipal Prosecutor; and the Director of the Office of Victims' Rights.
-In 2017-2018, the CJWG was co-chaired by Alaska Supreme Court Justice Joel Bolger and Alaska Department of Public Safety Commissioner Walt Monegan.
-In 2019, Attorney General Kevin Clarkson will replace former Commissioner Monegan as co-chair.
+Other members include the heads of the Alaska Public Defender Agency and the Office of Public Advocacy; the Administrative Director and the deputy director of the Alaska Court System; the Judicial Council Executive Director; the U.S. Marshal; the Anchorage Municipal Prosecutor; and the Director of the Office of Victims' Rights.
+In 2019-2020, the CJWG was co-chaired by Alaska Supreme Court Justice Joel Bolger and the state's Attorney General.

-The Criminal Justice Working Group has partnered with the Alaska Criminal Justice Commission to compile and analyze data to evaluate the impact of criminal justice reform in Alaska.
+The Criminal Justice Working Group has partnered with the Alaska Criminal Justice Commission to compile and analyze data to evaluate the impact of criminal justice reforms in Alaska.
 The groups have considered what measures of effectiveness and other outcomes to develop from the data, which has been compiled and analyzed by the Judicial Council in cooperation with the University of Alaska Justice Information Center (AJiC).
 Guided by the requirements in AS 44.19.645, they decided what time periods the data should cover, what variables should be included, how they should be defined, and what forms the reports should take.

-During 2017 and 2018, the Criminal Justice Working Group studied and reported on several inter-agency and inter-branch projects.
-These included research on pretrial and bail outcomes (explained further below), a project to improve the efficiency of prisoner transport, the Department of Law's civil diversion of some criminal offenses to tribal courts, assessment of domestic violence programs (explained in section D below), a pilot project in Anchorage to decrease unnecessary pretrial delay, enhancing the use of therapeutic courts, and monitoring conditions of probation for people convicted of misdemeanors (see below).
+During 2019 and 2020, the Criminal Justice Working Group studied and reported on several inter-agency and inter-branch projects.
+These included research on pretrial and bail outcomes, the Department of Law's civil diversion of some criminal offenses to tribal courts, a pilot project in Anchorage to decrease unnecessary pretrial delay, enhancing the use of therapeutic courts, and court hearing notifications.